yugabyte/yugabyte-db/docs/content/latest/api/ysql/the-sql-language/with-clause/traversing-general-graphs/undirected-cyclic-graph.md

 Notice how the tables are used:

-- The _"raw_paths_ table is used in place of the in-memory representation of the in-progress eventual final result set that the implementation of the `WITH` clause recursive substatement uses.
+- The _"raw_paths_ table is used in place of the in-memory representation of the in-progress eventual final result set that the implementation of the recursive CTE uses.
-- The _"temp_paths"_ and _"working_paths"_ tables implement the transient in-memory representations that are shown in the pseudocode that specifies how the `WITH` clause recursive substatement works.
-(See the section [Semantics](../../recursive-with/#semantics)) subsection of the main account of the [WITH clause recursive substatement](../../recursive-with/) ).
+- The _"temp_paths"_ and _"working_paths"_ tables implement the transient in-memory representations that are shown in the pseudocode that specifies how the recursive CTE works.
+(See the section [Semantics](../../recursive-cte/#semantics)) subsection of the main account of the [recursive CTE](../../recursive-cte/) ).
 - The _"raw_paths_trg"_ trigger is not needed to support the implementation.
 Rather, its purpose is only pedagogic.

 Notice that the early pruning logic is guarded by an `IF` test that does, or omits, the pruning according to the value supplied for a boolean input formal parameter.

 - It implements a `DELETE` statement whose `FROM` item is the _"temp_paths"_ table.
-This logic simply cannot be expressed using an explicit `WITH` clause recursive substatement for the simple reason that its implementation does not expose the structure that the _"temp_paths"_ table emulates for manipulation by user-written SQL.
+This logic simply cannot be expressed using an explicit recursive CTE for the simple reason that its implementation does not expose the structure that the _"temp_paths"_ table emulates for manipulation by user-written SQL.
 - The first leg of the pruning predicate eliminates all but the first path in the path sorting order to any particular node in the set that the current repetition of the _recursive term_ has found.
 This restriction is expressed in terms of the content of the _"temp_paths"_ table.
 Notice that the choice to retain the path that sorts first is the same choice that the _["filter_paths()"](../common-code/#cr-restrict-to-shortest-paths-sql)_ algorithm uses.
-This ensures a deterministic comparison between the result produced by the straightforward _"find_paths()"_ implementation that uses the `WITH` clause recursive substatement directly, followed by _"restrict_to_shortest_paths()"_, and the result produced by the early pruning implementation of _"find_paths()"_.
+This ensures a deterministic comparison between the result produced by the straightforward _"find_paths()"_ implementation that uses the recursive CTE directly, followed by _"restrict_to_shortest_paths()"_, and the result produced by the early pruning implementation of _"find_paths()"_.
 - The second leg of the pruning predicate eliminates paths that the current repetition has found whose terminal is identical to that of any path found by any of the previous repetitions.
 These previously found paths are necessarily shorter than those that the present repetition finds.
 (See the code that inspects the _"repeat_nr"_ column in the _"raw_paths"_ table, and the associated explanation of its observed content, below.)
-This restriction is expressed in terms of the content of the under-construction ultimate result set in the _"raw_paths"_ table—which also is not exposed by user-written SQL when the explicit `WITH` clause recursive substatement is used.
+This restriction is expressed in terms of the content of the under-construction ultimate result set in the _"raw_paths"_ table—which also is not exposed by user-written SQL when the explicit recursive CTE is used.

 First invoke this version of _"find_paths()"_ without pruning: